Simple answers to the most frequently asked questions regarding Land Registry transfer fees in Cyprus property transactions.

 Transfer fees are payable at the District Land Registry on the date of application for the property transfer, in the context of processing the ownership transfer but in any event prior to the completion of the transaction.

-Accepted methods include banker’s drafts, credit/debit cards, and cash.
+Accepted methods include banker’s drafts, credit/debit cards, cash, or any combination of the above.

 The Land Registry will not accept overpayments via banker’s draft.
-If the amount on the banker’s draft, as originally calculated is less that the imposed amount you can pay the balance by credit/debit card or cash.
+If the amount on the banker’s draft, as originally calculated is less than the imposed amount, you can pay the balance by credit/debit card or cash.

 Ensure you have additional funds available on the date of the transfer.
-If you deem necessary, you can formally object to the assessed value, but this will not be examined on that date.
-You must pay the assessed value and undergo a separate independent process which can take weeks.
+If you deem it necessary, you can formally object to the assessed value, but this will not be examined on that date.
+You must pay the transfer fees based on the assessed value and undergo a separate independent objection process, which can take weeks.
 If you are successful monies are returned.

 If you deem necessary, you can formally object to the assessed value, but this will not be examined on that date.
 You must pay the assessed value and undergo a separate independent process which can take weeks or months.
 If you are successful monies are returned.
 If not, and you deem necessary, you can again challenge the decision in court by way of judicial review.